 While melatonin supplements are widely available, you can also boost melatonin naturally by eating foods like tart cherries, walnuts, almonds, pineapples, and tomatoes – though cherries typically have the highest levels.
 Consuming foods high in tryptophan, such as poultry, eggs, or dairy, can also help the body produce more melatonin on its own.

-Melatonin in Various Forms: Pills, Gummies, and More
+Melatonin Supplement Types: Pills, Gummies, Tablets & More

 Melatonin supplements come in many forms as a dietary supplement.
 Pills are common for consistent dosing, while gummies offer a more pleasant taste.
 You can also find liquid melatonin, dissolvable tablets, and even creams that may be applied to the skin.
 With so many options, it’s best to pick a format that fits your lifestyle and preferences.